dariuskasperavicius/kilo-letter-guess-game/README.md

 - smart - guesses letters by popularity
 4. Write another tests, which would add ability to play round and test to win the game.
 5. Write the code for this

+## Architecture, infrastructure and Live coding
-6. Make this game autplay
+6. Make this game autoplay.
+Write a test.
+We will need a command with game output.
 7. New feature came: let's make a cli player, which asks for letter and we can enter it and let us play with bots
 8. Can we add a undo function?
 If we want, we can undo our move.
 9. New features came in.
 Our clients wants to make the code memorable.
 We can quit the game and continue.